novalu/actions-on-google-typescript-template/README.md

     .inSingletonScope();
 ```

-### Use a dependency from Dependency injection framework
+### Use a dependency from dependency injection framework

-If you want to use class from Dependency injection, then define it in a constructor:
+If you want to use class from dependency injection, then define it in a constructor with `@inject` annotation:

 ```typescript
 constructor(